What to consider when thinking about a Self Managed Super Fund (SMSF)

 In all cases, funds in the superannuation system are tied up until the member meets a condition of release.
 This applies equally to public offer funds and SMSFs.

 For more information see:

-Prepared by BUSS (Queensland) Pty Ltd (ABN 15 065 081 281, AFSL 237860) as Trustee for BUSSQ (BUSSQ Fund, ABN 85 571 332 201).
+Prepared by BUSS(Queensland) Pty Ltd ABN 15 065 081 281, AFSL 237860, Trustee of Building Unions Superannuation Scheme (Queensland) (BUSSQ) ABN 85 571 332 201.
 This information is general advice only and does not take into account or consider your personal objectives, financial situation or needs.
 Before acting, you should review the relevant Product Disclosure Statement to ensure you have all the information about the relevant BUSSQ product and how it works and consider the appropriateness of the information to your needs or seek independent advice from a properly qualified professional.
 Past performance is not a reliable indicator of future performance.